The Band: 1965–1967: With Bob Dylan

 During and between tours, Dylan and the Hawks attempted several recording sessions, but with less than satisfying results.
 Sessions in October and November yielded just one usable single ("Can You Please Crawl Out Your Window?"), and two days of recording in January 1966 for what was intended to be Dylan's next album, Blonde on Blonde, resulted in "One of Us Must Know (Sooner or Later)", which was released as a single a few weeks later and was subsequently selected for the album.
 On "One of Us Must Know", Dylan was backed by drummer Bobby Gregg, bassist Danko (or Bill Lee), guitarist Robbie Robertson, pianist Paul Griffin, and Al Kooper (who was more a guitarist than an organist) playing organ.
 Frustrated by the slow progress in the New York studio, Dylan accepted the suggestion of producer Bob Johnston and moved the recording sessions to Nashville.
-In Nashville, Robertson's guitar was prominent on the Blonde on Blonde recordings, especially "Leopard-Skin Pill-Box Hat", but the other members of the Hawks did not attend the sessions.
+In Nashville, Robertson's guitar was prominent on the Blonde on Blonde recordings, especially in the song "Leopard-Skin Pill-Box Hat", but the other members of the Hawks did not attend the sessions.

-During the European leg of their 1966 tour, Mickey Jones replaced Sandy Konikoff on drums.
+During the European leg of their 1966 world tour, Mickey Jones replaced Sandy Konikoff on drums.
 Dylan and the Hawks played at the Free Trade Hall in Manchester on May 17, 1966.
 The gig became legendary when, near the end of Dylan's electric set, an audience member shouted "Judas!"
 After a pause, Dylan replied, "I don't believe you.
 You're a liar!"
 He then turned to the Hawks and said, "Play it fucking loud!"
 With that, they launched into an acidic version of "Like a Rolling Stone".